-Excerpts from letters people have sent me
+Excerpts from letters people sent me about trip in 2003.

-Follow up from person at
+Follow up from person at visiter

 Shared it with Momentum.

 I just went on the trip vicariously.
 How enjoyable!

 Thank you so much for sharing.
 I like your mix of cultural perspective.

 It is a diverse journal but one that has strong consistency.
 I will be

 sending the link to a friend or two, including the editor of Vancouver's

 Momentum magazine, who will enjoy reading it.

 March looked colorful.